PierreGode/AirPrint/README.md

   - each device gets a stable angle based on its MAC address
   - recent devices have bigger dots
 - Automatically sizes the image to match the display resolution.
+- Uses partial refresh (no full-screen flash) on supported displays, with periodic full refresh to clear ghosting.
 - Refreshes every 30 seconds.
 - Pushes frame to Waveshare EPD.